mpalacio2583/terrafom_cloud/README.md

 2. Create an execution environment for terraform via the following container image: quay.io/nmartins/terraform_ee
 3. Create new credentials for AZURE or AWS in AAP2.
 4. create new credentials for the git repository if it is private (optional)
+5. Create new credentials for the VM created in AZURE or AWS in AAP2:
+  - user: ansible
+  - Password: PasswordRedhat-123!
-5. Create an inventory named Azure Inventory or AWS Inventory.
+7. Create an inventory named Azure Inventory or AWS Inventory.
-6. Within the created inventory, there is a tab called source: create one called Azure Source or AWS Source by entering the            previously created cloud credentials and the following parameters suggested in the following image.
+8. Within the created inventory, there is a tab called source: create one called Azure Source or AWS Source by entering the            previously created cloud credentials and the following parameters suggested in the following image.
-7. Create a project called: Ansible-Terraform where the following repository link will be entered:                                     https://github.com/mpalacio2583/terrafom_cloud.git
+9. Create a project called: Ansible-Terraform where the following repository link will be entered:                                     https://github.com/mpalacio2583/terrafom_cloud.git
-8. create the following job template:
+10. create the following job template:

   - Terraform IaC.
     - Inventory: Azure Inventory or AWS Inventory